- Are Belong modems locked?

 - Are Optus modems locked?

-NBN, short for the National Broadband Network, is replacing copper wires and cable broadband with optical fibre and other advanced technologies to provide more reliable, high-capacity internet and faster speeds to Australian homes.
+NBN, short for the National Broadband Network, replaced copper wires and cable broadband with optical fibre and other advanced technologies to provide more reliable, high-capacity internet and faster speeds to Australian homes.
 It has been transitioning the country to a digital future and changing the way we access the Internet.

 There are many internet service providers (ISP) that offer reliable NBN plans.
 When you have selected one, there may come a time that you might want to switch to another, and for plenty of good reasons.